jnozzi/cocoadev.com/SiteContent/General/IPhone.markdown

 ----

-A [[DoS]] attack could take down a network.
+A General/DoS attack could take down a network.
 That's probably what he had in mind when he made that statement.

 ----
 Ok fine.
 But... the same could have happened with any of the OTHER smartphones.
 And AFAIK it's never happened.
 If anything, the iPhone should be less vulnerable to that kind of thing because presumably it runs some sort of OS X which has fairly advanced privileges -- meaning my guess is that it's harder for an app on an iPhone to gain unauthorized dialing privelleges than it is for an app on most other smartphones.

 ----
 Utter foolish nonsense.
-The bandwidth alloted to ''a single phone'' is nowhere near enough to bring down the network.
-That'd be like trying to perform a [[DoS]] attack on Google by hammering it with requests from a single dial-up connection. '' -- That kinda goes without saying.''
-The only "S" you're "D'ing" is your own - Google wouldn't even notice your efforts.
-Now a virus spreading to multiple phones could be used to create a [[DDoS]] attack (the extra "D" is for "distributed", kiddies), but there is equal danger of that happening with '''any phone''', not even just smart phones.
+The bandwidth alloted to *a single phone* is nowhere near enough to bring down the network.
+That'd be like trying to perform a General/DoS attack on Google by hammering it with requests from a single dial-up connection. * -- That kinda goes without saying.* The only "S" you're "D'ing" is your own - Google wouldn't even notice your efforts.
+Now a virus spreading to multiple phones could be used to create a General/DDoS attack (the extra "D" is for "distributed", kiddies), but there is equal danger of that happening with **any phone**, not even just smart phones.

 I believe there are two big reasons they want it closed: 1) there is no solid SDK so no easy way for developers to create a stable app that doesn't devour battery power, etc. and thereby make the phone "less attractive" or easy to use and, 2) it's very likely that their deal with Cingular has placed some restrictions on what their network is used for, how it's used, and how easy it is for the phone to be 'unlocked'.